 On average, the USA’s customs tariff is 3.4%, one of the lowest in the world.
 Tariffs depend on the origin of the product.
 For example, in some cases, there are so-called added Chinese Tariffs (“Section 301”), higher than the general rate.
 The higher rate also applies if the products originate in North Korea or Cuba.

 Take, for example, the duty rate of men’s and boy’s blue denim (code 6203.32.20).
 The general duty rate is 9.4%.
-The special duty rate 0% is on products from Colombia, Panama, Australia, and many other countries.
+The special duty rate of 0% is on products from Colombia, Panama, Australia, and many other countries.
 The duty rate for North Korea and Cuba is much higher – 90%.
-In this case, products of China have an additional duty of 7.5% to the general rate.
+In this case, products of China have an additional duty of 7.5% of the general rate.

 Higher customs tariffs are imposed on products such as sugar and confectionery, dairy products, clothing, beverages, and tobacco.
 There are also excise taxes on tobacco and alcohol.
 For example, the cigarette tax is imposed by both the federal and state governments.
-The federal government charges an excise tax of 1.01 USD for a standard pack when the states’ tax varies from 0.17 USD in Missouri to 4.98 USD per pack in Washington, DC.
+The federal government charges an excise tax of 1.01 USD for a standard package when the states’ tax varies from 0.17 USD in Missouri to 4.98 USD per pack in Washington, DC.

-Tariffs are required if the consignment is valued over 200 USD.
+Tariffs are required if the consignment is valued at over 200 USD.
 If the shipment is from Canada, then the customs threshold is USD 2,000.

 Some countries have preferential rates.
 As Canada and Mexico are bound with the USA by the NAFTA agreement, the customs tariffs are non-existent or lowered.
 Most of the developing countries stated in the Generalized System of Preference also have a preferential rate.